🔥 DeepEval 4.0 just got released. Read the announcement.

 answer_relevancy = AnswerRelevancyMetric(model=model)

-• api_base (optional): A string specifying the base URL for the model API
+• [Optional] base_url (optional): A string specifying the base URL for the model API.
+Defaults to LITELLM_API_BASE, then LITELLM_PROXY_API_BASE if not passed.

-• temperature (optional): A float specifying the model temperature.
-Defaults to 0
+• [Optional] temperature (optional): A float specifying the model temperature.
+Defaults to TEMPERATURE if not passed; falls back to 0.0 if unset.

 Environment Variables